Who is the SENCO?

 My child is not making progress, who should I contact?

 If you have concerns about your child’s progress you should use the Contact Us feature on the school website in the first instance and your concern will be passed to the person most able to assist you.
 If your child is on the SEND register and you have been provided with a login for Provision Maps then you are able to contact the department directly through this.
 We would always recommend that if the concern is subject specific that you direct your initial concerns to the relevant department.

 My child has Dyslexia; what provision is available?

-Irlens – what provision does the school offer?
+Irlen’s – What provision does the school offer?
 My child uses coloured overlays

 My child has physical difficulties – can they be fully included in your setting?

 The school is fully inclusive and we welcome applications from all students.
-We have a lift and all doorways are standard width to allow equipment through.
-We currently do not have changing facilities or hoists and do not currently have visits from Physiotherapists or OTs nor a sensory area.
+We have a lift in the building and all doorways are standard width to allow equipment through.
+We do not currently have hoists and we do not have OTs or Physiotherapists on site.
+We do not have a sensory area.

-Does your school cater for students with Hearing or Visual impairments?
+Does your school cater for students with hearing or visual impairments?

 We have a number of students at the school with visual and hearing impairments.
 Specialist teachers visit termly to support staff and students but we do not have Braille nor British Sign Language specialists on site.

 How does the school ensure that transition is smooth?